JesseVermeulen123/movie-buff/README.md

 ## Description

-This is a movie app built using the React framework and the OMdb API
+This is a movie app built using the React framework and the OMDb API

 ## Features